-Patrick Parkinson is the Academic Dean and Head of School for the TC Beirne School of Law.
+Patrick Parkinson is a professor and sometime Dean of the TC Beirne School of Law, University of Queensland.
 Professor Parkinson is a specialist in family law, child protection and the law of equity and trusts.
 His books include Australian Family Law in Context (6th ed, 2015), Tradition and Change in Australian Law (5th ed, 2013), Family Law and the Indissolubility of Parenthood (2011), The Voice of a Child in Family Law Disputes (with Judy Cashmore, 2008), Child Sexual Abuse and the Churches (2nd ed, 2003) and Principles of Equity (editor, 2nd ed., 2003).
 Professor Parkinson served from 2004-2007 as Chairperson of the Family Law Council, an advisory body to the federal Attorney- General, and also chaired a review of the Child Support Scheme in 2004-05 which led to the enactment of major changes to the Child Support Scheme.
 He was President of the International Society of Family Law from 2011-14.
 Professor Parkinson is also well-known for his community work concerning child protection.
 He has been a member of the NSW Child Protection Council, and was Chairperson of a major review of the state law concerning child protection which led to the enactment of the Children and Young Persons (Care and Protection) Act 1998.
 He also works with churches on child protection issues.

 In 2018, Professor Parkinson was awarded a Doctor of Laws by the University of Sydney for his book, Family Law and the Indissolubility of Parenthood (Cambridge University Press, 2011).